glpi-project/docdev/source/devapi/search.rst

    - 'dropdown': use Itemtype::dropdown() for modification.
 Dropdown may have several additional parameters depending of dropdown type : **right** for user one for example

-   - 'specific': if not any of the previous options match the way you want to display your field, you can use this datatype.
+   - 'specific': if not any of the previous options matches the way you want to display your field, you can use this datatype.
 See `Specific search options`_ paragraph below for implementation.

 Specific search options